 Under system 1 of chapter 7 bankruptcy in California, any damages won in a personal injury case are fully exempted.
 But, if a creditor obtained a judgment against you prior to your bankruptcy filing can stake claim to some portion of the award.
 Under system 2, the damage award for personal injury is exempt up to $26,800 as per Section 703.140(b)(11)(D).
 Workers’ compensation claims are completely exempt under state (system 1) as well as federal law.

 In the case of chapter 13 bankruptcy, your damages may or may not be safe.
 Since you are not surrendering your assets in this type of bankruptcy but using your disposable income and assets to pay off creditors over a 3-5 years repayment plan, your damage awards may or may not constitute a part of your income (depending on the timing of payment).
-In case you are expecting a damage award, while filing for bankruptcy, consult with expert bankruptcy attorneys regarding your options at 888-297-6203.
+In case you are expecting a damage award, while filing for bankruptcy, consult with bankruptcy attorneys regarding your options at 888-297-6203.
 An experienced local bankruptcy attorney can help you find out the best way of protecting your damage award.
 A significant margin of the amount can be retained if you get the timing of your bankruptcy right.
-Do not hesitate to consult an expert to find the best possible solution.
+Do not hesitate to consult a professional to find the best possible solution.